Topics covered in Year 1 Summer Term 2019

 Design & Technology – Eat More Fruit and Vegetables

 This unit will develop children's understanding of the importance of healthy eating.
-They will make choices based on the properties of different fruit and vegetables in order to design and make a product for a particular occasion or target groups to encourage them to eat more fruit and vegetables.
+They will research the importance of fruit and vegetables and create posters promoting these.
 Children will investigate and taste different foods and develop vocabulary to describe the appearance, taste, smell and texture.

 P.E./Games – Athletics

-The children will have gymnastics on Thursdays and continue with Irish Dancing lessons on Fridays.
+The children will have gymnastics on Thursday and continue with Irish Dancing lessons on Fridays.
 Please ensure your child brings in their school P.E. kit, along with trainers.